Update: ‘VW ID. Buzz,’ ‘VW ID. California,’ and ‘Maxus MIFA 9,’ sections updated.

 The urbansphere belongs to the future where Level 4 autonomous driving is the norm in traffic-dense Chinese megacities.
 Measuring 5.51 meters (216.9 in.) in length, 2.01 meters (79.1 in.) in width, and 1.78 meters (70.1 in.) in height, and with a wheelbase of 3.40 meters (133.9 in.) it’s a truly grand MPV.

 The urbansphere concept is an ultra-luxurious people mover for four individuals.
 The rear seats particularly offer a lot of comfort, allowing the passengers to tilt them up to 60 degrees and extending leg rests, too.
 A transparent OLED screen allows video conferencing, watching movies, and more, to make the best possible use of time on the go.

 Based on the PPE platform, the Audi urbansphere has a 120+ kWh battery pack that should provide a WLTP range of up to 750 km (466 miles).
 With a DC fast-charging power of 270 kW, it can charge up from 5 to 80% in less than 25 minutes.
 Just 10 minutes of charging can provide a range of more than 300 km (186 miles).
-There is no official confirmation, but Audi could launch a production electric MPV inspired by this concept in a few years, designed for large metropolitan cities.
+There is no official confirmation, but Audi is likely to launch a production electric MPV inspired by this concept this decade, designed for large metropolitan cities.

 Buick Electra MPV